desyncr/accounting-book/README.md

 - Simple API REST for the web-clients
 - Custom, text based socket server for the core accounting component (accounts, transactions)
-- Very basic frontend client
+- Angular 8 frontend client with custom components

 ## Components